ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 1. Create a folder named `raw` in the `res` directory of your android application and add the ringtone files to that folder.
 2. Specify the ringtone file name when you send notification from Bluemix Push dashboard.

+####3.0

+* Update push service to use FCM instead of GCM.
+All existing applications will work as-is and moving forward all new applications will use FCM.
+The client application set up is different in FCM in comparison to the old GCM model.
+Please refer to [documentation](https://console.ng.bluemix.net/docs/services/mobilepush/c_android_enable.html) for details.
+* To compile the SDK, create a FCM project in google console -> Add firebase to android application -> Add the package names `com.ibm.mobilefirstplatform.clientsdk.android.app` , `com.ibm.mobilefirstplatform.clientsdk.android.push` and `com.ibm.mobilefirst.clientsdk.android.app` -> Copy the generated google-services.json file inside the `app` directory.

 ####2.0.9
 * Support to specify multiple custom icons for notification.
 * Enhanced error checking and bug fixes.